The Relativistic Transactional Interpretation: Immune to the Maudlin Challenge

 To see this, refer again to Figure 2.
-However, it should be kept in mind that the described processes do not occur in a temporal sequence within spacetime; rather, they occur at the pre-spacetime level, as a negotiation of possibilities.
-On the incoming side on the left, a photon offer is emitted from another charged current (labelled S) and absorbed by the electron offer E, which is thereby liberated from its initial bound state.
-Meanwhile, at the outgoing side, E emits another photon offer.
-The latter is confirmed by a charged current D in the detector, the confirmation propagating back through the electron propagator and actualizing the absorbed photon that liberates E (which is why both photon lines are doubled).
-The actualization of the emissions and absorptions of both photons actualizes E as an emitter/absorber, since (recall from Section 1) all actualized transactions actualize three things: the emission event, the absorption event, and the transferred quantum.
-Finally, the outgoing current E becomes incorporated into another bound state (such as a conduction band in a metal) rather than prompting its own confirmation.
-None of these processes can occur without confirmation of the photon OWs, since (as discussed in the previous section) a necessary condition for a photon OW to exist at all is that a matching CW be generated.
-A rough analogy is a tug-of-war between two parties: there is no tug-of-war until both parties pick up their respective ends and begin pulling.
-The `possible' processes described above are just the placing of the rope between them in preparation for the actual game.
+On the incoming side on the left, a photon offer is emitted from another charged current (labelled S) and confirmed/absorbed by the electron E, which is thereby liberated from its initial bound state.
+(Assuming we indeed have energy conservation, i.e., that these are not virtual processes, a typical example of such a process is the photo-electric effect.)
+Meanwhile, at the outgoing side, E emits a photon offer.
+The latter is confirmed by a charged current D in the detector, and the electron becomes bound in some energy level in the detector.
+(This is a process of `radiative recombination'.)
+The actualization of the emissions and absorptions of each photon actualize E in a particular state as an emitter/absorber, since (recall from Section 1) all actualized transactions actualize three things: the emission event, the absorption event, and the transferred photon.
+As noted above, the outgoing electron (actualized in the particular emission state that gave rise to the outgoing photon detection) becomes incorporated into another bound state (such as a conduction band in a metal), rather than prompting its own confirmation at the Dirac field level.
+Thus, the Maudlin challenge lacks a `slow-moving offer wave' that requires a matching confirmation for detection, and cannot be mounted at all.